Key information for supporters

 - The obstruction of gangways, access ways, exits and entrances, stairways and like places is strictly forbidden.
 Nobody entering the Ground shall be permitted to climb any structures within the Ground.

-- Football League stadia are smoke-free and smoking is not permitted inside the Ground.
+- EFL stadia are smoke-free and smoking is not permitted inside the Ground.

 - Mobile telephones and other mobile devices are permitted within the Ground PROVIDED THAT (i) they are used for personal and private use only (which, for the avoidance of doubt and by way of example only, shall not include the capturing, logging, recording, transmitting, playing, issuing, showing, or any other communication of any Material for any commercial purposes); and (2) no Material that is captured by a mobile telephone or other mobile device may be published or otherwise made available to any third parties including, without limitation, via social networking sites.